Skip to main content

 IRS 2020 Semi-Monthly Payroll Period Table

-Since Michael’s gross pay was $1500, the table tells us how much to withhold from Michael’s paycheck for federal income taxes.
-We will deduct the $41.10 from Michael’s taxable gross pay, and then multiply the 12% tax to that adjusted amount.
+Since Michael’s gross pay was $1500, the table tells us how much to withhold from his paycheck for federal income taxes.
+We will deduct the $41.10 from Michael’s taxable gross pay and then multiply the 12% tax by that adjusted amount.
 Here is a breakdown of what Michael’s net pay will be after FICA and federal taxes are withheld from his paycheck.
-Note: State and local taxes are also mandatory deductions.
-However, these taxes vary depending on where the employee resides.
-For tax rates across all 50 states, click here.

 3. Subtract Wage Garnishments